 If you have a problem to keep your raw emotions at bay, try meditating before going into a conversation like this where you might be confronted with statements that will make you want to smash your head.
 We get it – reacting the way you would like in that moment might feel good to you, but it probably won’t help your cause in any way.

-Have you been getting anyone to try out a vegan diet?
+Have you been successful in inspiring someone to try out a vegan diet?
 Which approach did you use?
 Let us know in the comments below.

 Alena has been eating a plant-based diet for 6 years and is passionate about sharing her learnings in the fields of nutrition, wellbeing, and vegan ethics.
 She is the co-creator of nutriciously and loves music, reading, nature, traveling, yoga & good food.
 Alena received training in the fields of nutrition, music therapy, and social work.